 - Operating System: macOS

 What framework does Live use for MP3 decoding, video playback and video export?

-Up to and including Live version 10.1.1, Live uses QTKit (Quicktime) on macOS.
+Live 10.1.1 and older use QTKit (Quicktime).
 As part of the transition from 32-bit to 64-bit technology in macOS 10.15 Catalina, Apple has dropped support entirely for QTKit.

 As of Live version 10.1.2, Live now uses AVFoundation for MP3 decoding, video playback and video export.
 AVFoundation is Apple's recommended replacement framework.

 Does this apply to other compressed audio files too?

 AVFoundation is only used for MP3 and M4A audio files.